r5d/cedar/README.md

 Requires `make` and `go >= 1.11`

-Just do:
+To build it, just do:

 ```
 make
 ```

-to build it.